What is digital accessibility?

 Accessibility is the simplicity of access to services, tools, and content and is not dependent on an individual’s use of assistive technology.
-It is a term meaning equity in access - regardless of a users ability, the available technology should increase access rather than prevent it.
-Accessibility is a necessity and everyone should be able to access their credentials, including recipients and potential stakeholders.
+It is a term meaning equity in access - regardless of a user's ability, the available technology should increase access rather than prevent it.
+Creating accessibility within a platform means that advancing technology promotes access rather than hinders it.
 Digital accessibility is a core focus of the Accredible platform and we regularly assess and review our products and tools to ensure a positive user experience.

 Digital accessibility compliance is measured against the Web Content Accessibility Guidelines (WCAG) 2.1 to three levels: A, AA, and AAA.
 Each level includes incremental Success Criteria around accessibility that must be met to ensure conformance.
 For example in the guidelines for distinguishing content: